-- Select language: German, English, French, Spanish, Italian. - · Device name - Setting the time interval for the activation of the power saving mode. - Setting the frequency of the automatic self test of the device after it has been switched on. - Information on the last self test is displayed.
+- Select language: German, English, French, Spanish, Italian, Japanese\). - · Device name - Set the time interval for activating power saving mode. - Set the frequency of the automatic self test after switching on the device. - Information on the last self test is displayed. - \) If the language is switched, e.g., to Japanese, the font changes.
+This may cause parts of the text not to be displayed correctly. - Switch the device off and back on.
+The languages will be displayed correctly after the restart.

-- [Save]: Save changes and return to the function selection. - [Cancel]: Return to the parameter group selection without making any changes.
+- [Save]: save changes and return to the function selection. - [Cancel]: return to the parameter group selection without making any changes.